GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Methodology

 \subsection{Global Refinement}

-As shown in Figure~\ref{fig: figure_workflow}, during each turn $i$, the query $q_i$ in the jailbreaking path $Q=\{q_1, q_2, ..., q_n\}$ is first fed into the target model to obtain the corresponding answer $a_i$.
-Despite the efforts to conceal malicious intent within the jailbreaking path, some queries may still contain harmful content and be rejected by the target model.
-If a query is rejected, we first revise $q_i$ to replace the harmful content with referential expressions such as 'that in your previous response'.
-This helps to conceal explicit malicious content within the conversation history while preserving the core intent of each query.
-However, if the query continues to be rejected after the maximum number of attempts, we revise all subsequent queries $Q_{\geq i}$ to redirect the current jailbreaking path.
-This changes the core intent of $q_i$ and further conceals its malicious intent.
-For simplicity, we use the attack model to determine whether the response answers or rejects the intermediate query during the attack process.
+As shown in Figure~\ref{fig:figure_workflow}, during each turn $i$, the query $q_i$ in the jailbreaking trajectory $Q=\{q_1, q_2, ..., q_n\}$ is first fed into the target model to obtain the corresponding answer $a_i$.
+Despite the efforts to conceal malicious intent within the jailbreaking trajectory, some queries may still contain harmful content and be rejected by the target model.
+If the query $q_i$ is rejected, we first revise it by replacing the harmful content with referential expressions such as 'that in your previous response'.
+This helps to conceal explicit malicious content within the dialogue history while preserving the core intent of each query.
+However, the target model may still reject the query $q_i$ after the pre-defined maximum number of tries.
+We then revise all subsequent queries $Q_{\geq i}$ to redirect the current jailbreaking trajectory, which changes the core intent of $q_i$ and further conceals its malicious intent.

-Once the non-rejection answer is obtained, the model then globally updates the remaining queries $Q_{>i}=\{q_{i+1}, ..., q_N\}$ based on the dialogue history up to $a_i$.
-The refinement helps the attack model to discover more effective and stealthy jailbreaking paths with the comprehensive dialogue history.
-This global refinement strategy, which updates all subsequent queries at each step, helps the model remain focused on achieving a successful jailbreak.
-Unlike previous approaches \cite{russinovich2024great, yang2024chain}, our method reduces the likelihood of generating off-topic or ineffective queries, increasing the chances that the path will reach the target within the allowed number of interactions.
-To support this process, we also monitor the final query to determine whether its topic deviates from the target goal.
-If it happens, we iteratively refine the path until it becomes relevant or the maximum number of attempts is reached.
+Once the non-rejected answer $a_i$ is obtained, the attacker model globally refines the remaining queries $Q_{>i}=\{q_{i+1}, ..., q_N\}$ based on the dialogue history $\{q_1,a_1,...,q_i,a_i\}$ up to $a_i$.
+The refinement helps discover more effective and stealthy jailbreaking trajectories given the current dialogue history.
+Furthermore, unlike previous approaches~\citep{russinovich2024great, yang2024chain}, our method reduces the likelihood of generating off-topic or ineffective queries.
+It does so by updating \textbf{all} subsequent queries at each step, keeping the trajectory focused on achieving a successful jailbreak.
+Therefore, our method increases the probability that the trajectory reaches the target within the allowed number of interactions.
+To support this process, we monitor the final query in the generated trajectory to check whether its topic deviates from the jailbreaking task.
+If a deviation is detected, we iteratively refine the trajectory until it becomes relevant or the maximum number of attempts is reached.